-- Scenario E: A Complainant reports that a coach has made sexually harassing comments throughout the team's season. - In support of his claim, the Complainant presents witness testimony from two other teammates who state they heard the coach call players, including the Complainant, "baby," "cutie," and "hottie" during practices throughout the season.
+- Scenario E: A complainant reports that a coach has engaged in making sexually harassing comments throughout the team's season. - In support of the claim, the complainant presents witness testimony from two other teammates who state they heard the coach call players, including the complainant, "baby," "cutie," and "hottie" during practices throughout the season.

-- Step 1 (review the evidence being offered): Testimony from teammates regarding what they heard the coach say to players, including the Complainant, during practices (note: this is hearsay evidence) - Step 2 (consider the allegations of the Title IX complaint): Complainant reported that coach repeatedly made sexually harassing comments throughout their season.
+- Step 1 (review the evidence being offered): Testimony from teammates regarding what they heard the coach say to players, including the complaint, during practices (note: this is hearsay evidence) - Step 2 (consider the allegations of the Title IX complaint): Complainant reported that coach repeatedly made sexually harassing comments to him throughout their season.

-- Step 3 (does the evidence have the potential to prove/explain or disprove an incident under investigation): Testimony by players (that the coach called players names as such as "baby" and "hottie") has the potential to prove that coach made harassing comments to the Complainant (and other players) throughout the season and is therefore relevant to the investigation. - Step 4 (consider rape shield protections): Complainant's sexual history not involved in this witness testimony- rape shield protections are therefore not implicated.
+- Step 3 (does the evidence have the potential to prove/explain or disprove an incident under investigation): Testimony by players (that the coach called players names as such as "baby" and "hottie") has the potential to prove that coach made harassing comments to the complainant (and other players) throughout the season and is therefore relevant to the investigation. - Step 4 (consider rape shield protections): Complainant's sexual history not involved in this witness testimony- rape shield protections are therefore not implicated.

 - Kelly files a Title IX sex harassment complaint alleging that a classmate, Nolan, sent sexually explicit pictures during classes.
-In response to the complaint, Nolan presents evidence from another classmate, Dan, that Kelly regularly exchanges sexually explicit pictures with him. - Nolan claims Kelly's text messages with Dan prove that Nolan's messages were not harassing and that Kelly was not offended/or harassed by sexually explicit messages he sent. - Quiz: Are Kelly's text exchanges with Dan relevant to the investigation of her complaint against Nolan?
+In response to the complaint, Nolan presents evidence from another classmate, Dan, that Kelly regularly exchanges sexually explicit pictures with him. - Nolan claims Kelly's text messages with Dan prove that his (Nolan's) messages were not harassing and that Kelly was not offended/or harassed by sexually explicit messages he sent. - Quiz: Are Kelly's text exchanges with Dan relevant to the investigation of her complaint against Nolan?

-- Answer: No Kelly's text messages with Dan are not relevant to the complaint against Nolan. - Reasoning: The fact that Kelly exchanged explicit texts with Dan doesn't mean the photos from Nolan were welcome, and Nolan isn't offering Dan's texts to show that someone other than Nolan sent the texts in question or that Kelly engaged in prior "sexting" or other consensual sexual activity with Nolan.
+- Answer: No Kelly's text messages with Dan are not relevant to her complaint against Nolan. - Reasoning: The fact that Kelly exchanged explicit texts with Dan doesn't mean the photos were welcome from Nolan, and Nolan isn't offering Dan's texts to show that someone other than Nolan sent the texts in question or that Kelly engaged in prior "sexting" or other consensual sexual activity with Nolan.

 - Chris files a Title IX complaint alleging that a lab partner, Allie, inappropriately kissed and groped him following completion of a chemistry lab.
-In response to the claim, Allie presents emails between her and Chris where they discuss romantic feelings for one another and potentially exploring a relationship outside of school. - Are the emails between Chris and Allie relevant to the investigation of the complaint?
+In response to the claim, Allie presents emails between she and Chris where they discuss romantic feelings for one another and potentially exploring a relationship outside of school. - Are the emails between Chris and Allie relevant to the investigation of the complaint?